wpfleger96/Calculator/README.md

 # CSCI 1302 - Calculator Project (cs1302-calculator)

-Skeleton code for the Caculator project
+Skeleton code for the Caculator project.
+Please read the entirety of this file before beginning your project.

 ## Academic Honesty